-This Twinkle Twinkle Little Star easy piano music with it’s simple, repetitive melody and small five finger range is perfect for little beginner hands.
+This Twinkle Twinkle Little Star easy piano music is perfect for little beginner hands.
+It’s simple, repetitive melody and small five finger range is ideal for first piano lessons .
 As Twinkle Twinkle Little Star is usually one of the first songs a small child will sing, it makes a great choice as one of the first easy piano pieces.

 Print the Twinkle Twinkle Little Star easy piano music by clicking on the image below.
 It’s been designed to be easy for kids to read.
 With fingering written in for both the right and left hands above each note which acts as a useful guide for beginners.

 If you’re new to the piano, use my six easy lessons in the First Piano Lessons Series .
 These lessons introduce the basic concepts of fingering, rhythm and notation.
 But in such a fun way that kids just think they’re playing and having fun!

 Check out my First Piano Lessons eBook, which goes into these lessons in more depth and is packed with exercises and printables to use at home.

 How to Teach Twinkle Twinkle Little Star